 Find something in common that’s more important than what’s not: It can be a political goal, a sport, an avocation or a business.
 I’ve seen it work in situations as diverse as a project to train church archivists or a kid’s team headed for a playoff.
 The importance of ethnicity is often inversely proportional to what else we have on our minds

-Talk about it but not too much: At a meeting called to discuss racial problems, a black activist said, “I don’t want to talk about race unless we are going to do something specific about it.”
+Talk about it but not too much.
+At a meeting called to discuss racial problems, a black activist said, “I don’t want to talk about race unless we are going to do something specific about it.”
 It’s not a bad rule for every public discussion of race.
-Unproductive talk can leave people feeling more helpless and frustrated than when it began.
+Unproductive talk can leave

 Timely courage helps: When anti-Semitic attacks began in Billings MT, the town responded quickly — getting rid of Nazi symbols and posting paper menorahs in the windows of homes.
 A little early courage at such times works better than a lot of belated hand wringing.